gurukrish81/trust-by-design/README.md

 ## License

-© 2026 Guru Krish.
+© 2026 Guru Krish — Trust by Design.
 All rights reserved.
-Licensed under CC Attribution-NonCommercial 4.0 — free to share with attribution for non-commercial use.
-Commercial or enterprise use: gurukrish81@gmail.com
+Trust by Design is a proprietary framework.
+Content may not be reproduced without written permission.
+For use: krish@gurukrish.org